Welcome, Libra, to your 2019-20 Astrology Studio by Eric Francis.

-The report, which is also valid for Libra rising and Moon, includes two segments of astrology and a third segment of Tarot.
+The report, which is also valid for Libra rising and Moon, includes two segments of astrology and an extended written sign description.

 Here are the contents: